jcreech72/CreechCapstone/ReadMe.md

 StatesReqHelmetList.Xlsx: Scraped data from website https://thebradleylawfirm.com/personal-injury-resources/helmet-laws-in-missouri/#Missouri_and_Helmet_Laws/
 Formatted the data so that it was columnar data

+FinalData.csv contains all the data in one data set.
+Provided an "Archive for Git" folder that has each year's final data as referenced below.
+Combining the Person and Accident file is referenced below:
 Fars2021NationalCSV: Origional Data Set = #records --> After Cleanup = #records
 person2021.csv
 accident2021.csv --Used a vLookup to populate the longitude and latitude data to the person file